LDKid/LDKid.github.io/_about/en/courses/python-game.md

 # Problem solving, Python programing and Video Games
 ## Sep 2021

-The course uses the Python programing language and video games as a fun way to teach computer science concepts, however, the knowledge and skills from this course apply other languages and non-game problems.
-Some of the concepts taught are problem solving, problem decomposition, algorithms, abstraction and software quality.
+The course uses the Python programing language and video games as a fun way to teach computer science concepts, however, the knowledge and skills from this course apply to other languages and non-game problems.
+Some of the concepts taught are problem-solving, problem decomposition, algorithms, abstraction, and software quality.
-Lexical, Syntax and Semantic analysis was also taught and practiced.
+Lexical, Syntax and Semantic analysis were also taught and practiced.
 During the course, I was tasked with recreating two games: Hacking (which had 7 versions) and Poke the Dots (which had 5 versions), version by version.
-To do this, I had to observe and play them, then assemble a description, functional test plan and algorithm, and then I coded using Python.
+To do this, I had to observe and play them, then assemble a description, functional test plan, and algorithm, and then I coded using Python.

 Check out the course [here](https://www.coursera.org/learn/problem-solving-programming-video-games).